nibesk/otus-social-network/Readme.md

 > make fresh_run
 > make build-db
 ```
-And wait till they get ready to connections
+And wait till databases get ready for connections
 Then in separate terminal
 ```
 > make db_init
 ```
-Stop database containers and then start other containers
+Stop databases containers and then start other containers
 ```
 docker-compose down
 docker-compose up --build -d